Zach-Deladev/js-code-snippets/README.md

 ### Thankyou.html

 Upon successful registration, the user is taken to a thank you page that displays a message thanking them for their registration.
-The page also provides a link that directs users back to the home page, prompting them
+The page also provides a link that directs users back to the home page, prompting them to log in with their newly-created account.
+Currently serving as a placeholder, the thank you page has the potential to be expanded with future back-end integration to incorporate additional features such as email verification.
+This enhancement would improve security and ensure that users have provided valid email addresses during the registration process.

 ![alt text](/media/thankyou-wireframe.png)